That lock that sticks every time you use it. The deadbolt that refuses to turn smoothly. The doorknob that feels loose.

 Even if it still “works,” a lock that’s been attacked is weakened.
 Replace it.

-It’s a Cheap Builder-Grade Lock
+It’s an Entry-Level Builder-Grade Lock

 The Lock Is Obsolete